-The fair values of current borrowings are approximate their carrying amounts, as the impact of discounting is not material.
-The fair values are based on discounted cash flows using a discount rate based upon the borrowing rate of 2.73% - 4.07% per annum (2020: 3.35% - 4.12% per annum) and are within the level 2 of the fair value hierarchy.
+The fair values of current portion and non-current portion of borrowings are approximate their carrying amounts, as the impact of discounting is not material.
+The fair values are based on discounted cash flows using a discount rate based upon the borrowing rate of 3.25% - 4.92% per annum (2021 : 2.73% - 4.07% per annum) and are within the level 2 of the fair value hierarchy.